-There are certain stereotypical images of swamps, and many people across the US resist treading too far for fear of what lies within.
+There are stereotypical images of swamps, and many people across the U.S. resist treading too far for fear of what lies within.
 Often, these fears relate to the reptiles lurking in the water and vegetation.
-Those with fears of snakes know that many may live here unseen.
+Those with concerns about snakes know that many may live here unseen.
 Then there are those scared of encountering an alligator.
 Of course, others welcome these encounters and flock to places like the Everglades to marvel at the reptiles that live there.

 The American alligator and American crocodile are some of the most deadly reptiles found in a swamp.
-Mix in snapping turtles and snakes such as the cottonmouth and diamondback snakes, and you realize why swamps are some of the most deadly places.
+Snapping turtles and snakes like the cottonmouth and diamondback are some of the reptiles living in swamps in North America.

 U.S. swamps, especially in Florida and Louisiana, are perfect for many reptile species.
-The survival of these reptile species in swamps comes down to the right areas of water in the right vegetation and, of course, a good supply of food.
-Many species rely on sloughs, which are channels of water deeper than the marshier areas.
+The survival of these reptile species in swamps comes down to areas of water in suitable vegetation and, of course, a good food supply.
+Many species rely on sloughs, which are water channels deeper than the marshier areas.
 These channels provide the right environment for alligators, snakes, and turtles.

 The American Alligator is widely associated with the Everglades, where they have become a major tourist attraction and are the state reptile in Florida, Louisiana, and Mississippi.
 Visitors can head out and feed them or visit them in centers to see their power up close.

-The American alligator is the largest living alligator species in the world, so it is strange to think that as well as inhibiting the swamps of southern Florida, it is also found right across the wetlands of the state and into North Carolina.
+The American alligator is the largest living alligator species in the world, so it is strange to think that as well as inhibiting the swamps of southern Florida, it is also found right across the state’s wetlands and into North Carolina.

 There is often the misconception that alligators come from America and crocodiles from Africa and Australia.
 But, there are species of both worldwide.
-The American crocodile actually shares its territory with the American alligator in South Florida.
-It has the ability to thrive in saltwater areas with no access to freshwater where necessary.
+The American crocodile shares its territory with the American alligator in South Florida.
+It can thrive in saltwater areas with no access to freshwater where necessary.

 There are also many snake species in the waterways and surrounding forests.